 Build a Defense for Failure to Appear Charges

-You may be able to work with a lawyer to handle charges for failing to appear in court in California.
+You may be able to work with a criminal defense lawyer to handle charges for failing to appear in court in California.
 A lawyer familiar with traffic law could assess your situation to see if you have a valid reason for failing to appear.
-This could allow you to get your charges reduced or even dismissed.
-Depending upon your situation, a lawyer could work to show the following elements.

 You Did Not Intentionally Fail to Appear